-RIP: The procedures used to unbundle email collections into individual emails during the e-discovery process while preserving authenticity and ownership.
+Rip: The procedure used to extract ESI files from container files, such as to unbundle email collections into individual emails, during the e-discovery process while preserving metadata, authenticity and ownership.

 RIM: Records and information management.

 RLE (Run Length Encoded): Compressed image format; supports only 256 colors; most effective on images with large areas of black or white.